IM-Deane/humble-pie/README.md

 **Current Version: 1.0**

+# Note: The server will attempt to run the app on ports 3000 or 5000.
+To run the project locally, please try visiting http://localhost:3000 after starting the server.

 # Description:

 This is a project that I created during my studies at NAIT.
 Our task was to